 How to Transfer Large Files

-those files in your email message.
-This adds just one quick extra step, but virtually guarantees the delivery.
+The answer: Upload the files to a safe storage on the Internet, then insert the link to those files in your email message.
+This adds a small extra step, but virtually guarantees the delivery.
 How would you do that?

 Step 1.
 Upload files to a secure network storage